revel/revel/manual/i18n-messages.md

     greeting.name_arg=Hello %s!

-Arguments are resolved in the order that they are specified, see [Resolving messages](#resolving_messages).
+Arguments are resolved in the same order as they are given, see [Resolving messages](#resolving_messages).

 ## Resolving the client locale